iwufan/DWScrollTabBarController/README.md

 # DWScrollTabBarController

 - A scrollable tabBar with dynamic items.
 Each item shows a specific view.

+# Why shoud I use this framework
+- You can build a view controller with scrollable tabBar in only a few steps.<br>
+- The items in the tabBar can be dynamic.
+The items in the tabBar can be different every time you open the view controller. <br>
+- You don't have to create a class file for each item.
+What you should do is to create a view for each item.<br>

 - You can use this framework to create view controllers like these below.

 ![image](https://github.com/iwufan/Resources/blob/master/Images/DWScrollTabBarController/example1.gif)